centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 > This monitoring connector is a **proof of concept**, Centreon does not recommend to use it in production.
 > It has some limitations such as:
 > - the need to restart the Telegraf service whenever the configuration is changed.
 > - the impossibility to display the informational output message of the host or service (due to
 > limitations of the OpenTelemetry protocol).

+You may refer to [this page](../getting-started/how-to-guides/telegraf/) for more information about Centreon's integration with Telegraf.

 ## Pack assets